 - No is an acceptable answer, but attempt to counter with a compromise

 Boost your negotiating power and save even more money when you register with Homes for Heroes and work with one of our expert real estate agents in your area.
-They can spearhead all of your negotiations.
-If you also work with our mortgage, title and home inspector specialists, you could save an average of $2,400 on your new home.
+They can spearhead all of your negotiations, and on average save you $2,400 on your new home.